robinstauntoncollins/workout-parser/docs/design.md

     name: text; eg. Warmup
     exercise_logs: int; Link (one-to-many) to Exercise log entries
     rest: int; eg. 90
+    workout_id: int; Id of the workout this section belongs to

     Eg. Warmup: arch hangs, squat reaches etc, rest 90s Eg2.
 Pair 1: ring pullups, beginner shrimp squat, rest 90s Eg3.
 Core: Ab wheel rollout, rest 90s

-Exercise Log: (for a single performance of a single exercise in a workout)
+Set: (for a single performance of a single exercise in a workout)
     id: INT
     exercise_id: INT - linked to a particular exercise
-    sets: INT - number of sets performed
+    set_number: INT - number of sets performed
     reps: INT - number of reps performed in each set
     weight: INT - amount of weight used for each rep